 ‘You know that… that p-pwace you dweam of?
 W-with the grassy fiewds and the f-fwowing wivers?
 You cawl it Dandwia?’

 I stared in disbelief.
-Danandria.
-It was a land I visited in my dreams.
+Dandria.
+It was indeed a land I visited in my dreams.

 ‘I never told anyone about that… How do you know about that?!’
-I struggled to keep my voice down, and gave another check of the office.
-Foreman was glaring at me.
+I struggled to keep my voice down, then gave another check around the office.
+Foreman was glaring at me from across the room.
+I turned back to the unicorn.
 ‘What are you talking about!?’

 ‘I know you, Henwy.
 I know awl abowt you.
 I am fwom Dandwia, the land in your dweams, and I can take you there, now!’